Skip to content

 1. Pain d’épices:

-Although pain d’épices is mostly tied to the Christmas season, you can eat it at any time of the year in Strasbourg.
-Similar to a gingerbread cake, it’s made with honey, a mix of spices such as ginger, cinnamon, cloves and anise.
+Although pain d’épices is mostly associated with the Christmas season, it can be enjoyed at any time of the year in Strasbourg.
+Similar to a gingerbread cake, it’s made with honey and a mix of spices, such as ginger, cinnamon, cloves, and anise.

 Bienvenue à Strasbourg!